rider-rebooted/win_brenda_console/README.md

 *WARNING, THIS IS MY FIRST PYTHON PROJECT AND IT MAY HAVE SERIOUS ISSUES WHICH COULD COST YOU MONEY.*

+04/01/2016 **UPDATE - Frame format now selectable** Frame formats such as JPEG etc. can now be selected.

 03/01/2016 **UPDATE - Sub-frame rendering now an option** Sub-frame rendering is now an option.
 Choose "frame settings" in the "setting up your farm" menu.
 Also there is a "job summary" available too.
 Various other improvements.